ibm-cloud-docs/hs-crypto/rotate-master-key.md

 Before you start, make sure that you have done the following:

 1. [Install the TKE CLI and set the environment variable CLOUDTKEFILES on your workstation](/docs/hs-crypto?topic=hs-crypto-initialize-hsm#initialize-crypto-prerequisites).
-2. Check and make sure that the Current Master Key Register is in `Valid` state with [the current master key loaded](/docs/hs-crypto?topic=hs-crypto-initialize-hsm#load-master-keys), the New Master Key Register is empty, and the crypto units of the service instance are not in [imprint mode](/docs/hs-crypto?topic=hs-crypto-understand-concepts#imprint-mode-concept) by running the following command:
+2. Check and make sure that the current master key register is in `Valid` state with [the current master key loaded](/docs/hs-crypto?topic=hs-crypto-initialize-hsm#load-master-keys), the new master key register is empty, and the crypto units of the service instance are not in [imprint mode](/docs/hs-crypto?topic=hs-crypto-understand-concepts#imprint-mode-concept) by running the following command:

   ```
   ibmcloud tke cryptounit-compare